 The Bahamian island of Nassau has a rich and varied history that never fails to enthuse its visitors.
 And if there’s one part of Bahamian history that piques everyone’s interest, it’s pirates.
 Blackbeard’s Tower harkens back to the island’s past.
 If you’re wondering about the best places to visit in The Bahamas, you can’t go wrong with this historic tower.

 Scuba diving enthusiasts flock to the Bahamas to explore its many underwater shipwrecks, but did you know there’s one you can see without getting into the water, too?
 SS Sapona was once a vast cargo steamer, initially used as a floating casino.
-A hurricane in 1926 saw the ship run aground, and it has remained in place to this day.
+A storm in 1926 saw the ship run aground, and it has remained in place to this day.
 The ship is easily visible above the water, and divers can choose to explore what lurks beneath the waves, too.
 It’s a spooky sight, and definitely one of the creepiest of these Bahamas landmarks.